AKROGIS/PDS-Data-Management/ifsar_readmes/Update Process.md

       - Generate Overviews (optional): ON
       - Generate Missing Overview Images Only (optional): ON
       - Generate Stale Overview Images Only (optional): ON
-    - Use ArcMap to find the overviews at a higher level than the new ones, in the same area as the new tiles.
-These overviews exist but will need to be updated.
-My experience has been that using the GP tools to update just the stale overviews, tends to update all overviews, resulting in a unacceptably large update for robocopying to the parks.
-      - In ArcMap:
-      - Open the attribute table and select all the new tiles (bottom of the table but above the new overviews)
-      - Open Select by location, and select all the footprints that intersect with the selected features (all in the same feature class)
-      - show only selected in the attribute table,
-      - highlight, and reselect the overviews that have a smaller OID than the new tiles (above in the list)
-      - Close ArcMap and update them with following:
-      - Use `Optimize` -> `Build Overviews...` in the context menu with the following options:
-      - Query Definition (optional): `Category = 3`,
-        etc with the overview needing updating)
-      - Define Missing Overview Tiles (optional): OFF
-      - Generate Overviews (optional): ON
-      - Generate Missing Overview Images Only (optional): OFF
-      - Generate Stale Overview Images Only (optional): OFF
-    - You cannot Define and Build overviews in one step,  because despite the options to only updated the stale and new it will recreate all.
 12. Test
-13. Update Metadata
+13. Copy all new and updated overview files to the server.
+Note that there may have been some mask files that were deleted on the local overviews.
+Find and remove those same files from the server.
-14. Update the PDS
+14. Update the overview paths
-    - Copy to the new gdb and new overview files to the X drive
-    - Fix the overview paths:
-      - right click, `Remove` -> `Reset Relative Path`
     - right click, `Modify` -> `Repair...` and replace the path to the writable overviews with the X drive path.
+15. Test
+16. Update Metadata
+17. Copy to the new gdb to the X drive, and update Theme Manager